ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 </dependency>
 ```

-Since version `0.5.0` we are using Apache HTTP Client we are packing the Client, but since there is not a sharded version we need to have a logger as dependency (if not already using please include as dependency).
+Since version `0.5.0`, we are using Apache HTTP Client that's packed the Client.
+Since there is not a shared version of the package, you need to add a logger as a dependency.

 ```xml
 <dependency>